collinsvictor1818/popp-backend/README.md

 The application should now be running at `http://localhost:3000`.
 You can verify this by accessing the hello world endpoint at `http://localhost:3000/api/hello`.

-## Documentation

-For detailed information on how to integrate with this application, including API endpoints, authentication, and an overview of the application's architecture, please refer to our [Integration Guide](docs/integration.md).

 ## Project Structure